Zone-organization/Nuclear-Engine/README.md

 - __ShaderManager__
   - Support for automated shader creation instead of Re-Writing them

+- __Audio__
+  - Support for FMOD low level API.

-- __OneAPI__
+- __Graphics__
   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core RenderAPIs.
   - Support for Point, Bilinear, Tri-linear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
   - Support for HLSL Shaders which can be Cross Compiled to GLSL.
   - Support for Separate Shaders (Vertex & Pixel).
   - Support for Separate Samplers and Textures.
   - Fastest Design Possible through If statements in debug build and direct RenderAPI calls in release build.

-- __RenderSystem__
+  - ___RenderSystem___
     - Support for BlinnPhong Lighting.
     - Support for Normal Mapping.
     - Support for PostProcessing Effects:
 	  - Gamma Correction
 	  - HDR 'Reinhard tone mapping'
     - Support for IMGUI.

 ## Current Platforms
   - Windows 7+